zipy124/apiDocs/source/index.html.md

 `No roomid supplied`  | Gets returned when you don't supply a `roomid`.
 `No siteid supplied`  | Gets returned when you don't supply a `siteid`.

-# Contributing
+# Get Involved
-These docs are open sourced at [https://github.com/uclapi/apiDocs](https://github.com/uclapi/apiDocs).
+This documentation is all open sourced at [https://github.com/uclapi/apiDocs](https://github.com/uclapi/apiDocs).

 The full API is open sourced at [https://github.com/uclapi/uclapi](https://github.com/uclapi/uclapi).

 Any and all contributions are welcome!
-If you spot a typo or error, feel free to fix it and submit a pull request :)
+If you spot a tpyo or error, feel free to fix it and submit a pull request :)